microsoft/ML-For-Beginners/NLP/3-Translation-Sentiment/README.md

 ```
 TextBlob does a pretty good job at the translation: "C'est une vérité universellement reconnue, qu'un homme célibataire en possession d'une bonne fortune doit avoir besoin d'une femme!".

-I would argue that TextBlob's translation is far more exact, in fact, than the 1932 French edition by V. Leconte and Ch.
+I would argue that TextBlob's translation is far more exact, in fact, than the 1932 French translation of the book by V. Leconte and Ch.
 Pressoir:

 "C'est une vérité universelle qu'un celibataire pourvu d'une belle fortune doit avoir envie de se marier, et, si peu que l'on sache de son sentiment à cet egard, lorsqu'il arrive dans une nouvelle residence, cette idee  est si bien fixée dans l'esprit de ses voisins  qu'ils  le considèrent sur-le-champ comme la propriété légitime de l'une ou l'autre de leurs filles."

 In this case, the translation informed by ML does a better job than the human translator who is unnecessarily putting words in the original author's mouth for 'clarity'.

+> What's going on here? and why is TextBlob so good at translation?
+Well, behind the scenes, it's using Google translate, a sophisticated AI able to parse millions of phrases to predict the best strings for the task at hand.
+There's nothing manual going on here and you need an internet connection to use `blob.translate`.

 ✅ Try some more sentences.
 Which is better, ML or human translation?
+In which cases?
 ## Sentiment analysis

 Another area where machine learning can work very well is sentiment analysis.
 A non-ML approach to sentiment is to identify words and phrases which are 'positive' and 'negative'.
 Then, given a new piece of text, calculate the total value of the positive, negative and neutral words to identify the overall sentiment.
 This approach is easily tricked as you may have seen in the Marvin task - the sentence `Great, that was a wonderful waste of time, I'm glad we are lost on this dark road` is a sarcastic, negative sentiment sentence, but the simple algorithm detects 'great', 'wonderful', 'glad' as positive and 'waste', 'lost' and 'dark' as negative.
 The overall sentiment is swayed by these conflicting words.